 Parker, J. Fred.
 Mission to the World: A History of Misions in the Church of the Nazarene Through 1985.
 Kansas City, MO: Nazarene Publishing House, 1988.

-This material is reproduced here under the educational "Fair Use" provision of the 1976 U.S. Copyright Act
+This material is reproduced here under the educational "Fair Use" provision of U.S. copyright acts.

 "Go and make disciples of all nations" was Jesus' parting command to His disciples (Matthew 28:19).
 To the Jewish mind this was a revolutionary idea.
 Historically they had seen themselves as a "chosen people," the selected custodians of divine revelation.
 It was an ingrown, walled-in mentality that excluded all other peoples.
 Alien nations were to be shunned, not shared with.